ARZUMATA/QM-ARZUMATA-PathOfQuasimorph/README.md

 - Armor now uses an average resist value to determine which resist is randomly added if the roll is successful.
 - Fixed incorrect boost logic.
 - Enhanced logging for easier debugging and tracking of changes.

+## 1.3 (850ae94)
+ - Unbreakable trait now has weighed chance.
+ - Parameters to modify are now selected within percentage range, rather than a fixed percent.
+ - Fixed one issue where some items were not processed and were reset to vanilla ones.
+Loooking into it anyway.
+ - Rarity csv file is now available for editing and overrides internal data.
+See mod config to enable it.
+ - Tooltips for weapons to compare PoQ one with vanilla.
+Hotkey 'left shift'.